 Let’s 10% interest rate + 10% increase in interest rate may create a dilemma in understanding whether the new interest rate will be 11% or 20%.

-But if it was said like a 10% interest rate + 10 Basis points, it will be much easier to understand that the new interest rate will be 11% (We will discuss this elaborately within a while).
+But if it was said like a 10% interest rate + 10 Basis points, it would be much easier to understand that the new interest rate will be 11% (We will discuss this elaborately within a while).

 📖 Area of Application